 How Did we Decide to Seek Financial Independence/Early Retirement (FIRE)?

-Once, I started working full time, we bought the two cars, and the house I tried to search for advice on savings/investing online, but never found anything too helpful.
+Once, I started working full time, we bought the two cars, and the house, and then I tried to search for advice on savings/investing online, but never found anything too helpful.
 Luckily I made many wonderful and intelligent friends in college.
 While at a small birthday get together we got on the topic of investing, banks and financial planning.
-One friends happened to mention vanguard (whew, I had just opened a vanguard Roth IRA in the previous month, so maybe I had learned something useful on the Internet) and discussed the stock market with a level of understanding much greater than my own.
+One friend happened to mention vanguard (whew, I had just opened a vanguard Roth IRA in the previous month, so maybe I had learned something useful on the Internet) and discussed the stock market with a level of understanding much greater than my own.
 The next Monday I emailed him and asked about a blog he had mentioned.
 I started reading it, and was hooked.
-I realized that other options are out there.

 - Max out 401k and 457 contributions (we both have access to both)